drodriguezSRL/ORBSLAM3_implementation/orbslam3_explained.md

 Keyframes are the core structure of the map in SLAM systems.
 While normal frames are only used for tracking the current camera pose, keyframes are used for 3D map point creation and triangulation, loop closure, global optimization, and relocalization (if tracking is lost, keyframes are used to recover).

-Keyframes are stored permanently (until culled) and connected in a co-visibility graph; i.e., a data structure that links keyframes sharing many 3D map points.
+Keyframes are stored permanently (until "culled"; i.e. removed) and connected in a co-visibility graph; i.e., a data structure that links keyframes sharing many 3D map points.
 Keyframes are used to improve memory usage, speeding up loop closure, and make optimization more efficient.

 So in summary, the system processes every frame for pose tracking, but only promotes important ones to keyframes to build and maintain the map efficiently.